snairdesai/COVIDDominance/README.md

 # DESCRIPTION OF THE FILES

 The relevant R Markdown file is "COVID-Dominance.rmd" which is fully reproducible in RStudio or RCloud.
 Accompanying the markdown is a knit file of the output ("COVID-Dominance.html").
-The Python file "EZcovid.ipynb" provides code to reproduce Figures 1-3 in the working paper.
+The Python file "EZcovid.ipynb" reproduces Figures 1-3 in the working paper.

 # DESCRIPTION OF THE FOLDERS